 - slide 1 of 6

-The Nile: A Center of History and Commerce
+A Center of History and Commerce

 The River Nile has definitely gained quite a reputation over time.
 Queen Cleopatra--and many pharoahs before her--ruled over it long ago.
 In today's modern Egypt, transportation and industry depend upon it.

 How long is it?
 Where is the mouth of the Nile River located?
 These are just a few interesting questions that people ask.
 A natural wonder to behold, here are some facts about the Nile--facts that you just might not be aware of to this very day.

 - slide 2 of 6

 Despite what you hear about the exact length of the River Nile, it is actually a figure that is very difficult to come by.
 This is because it is difficult to pinpoint just exactly where it begins.
 While scientists used to believe that Lake Victoria was its source, there are many complex streams and creeks feeding into Lake Victoria.
 Does that mean that the Nile begins on the southern end of Lake Victoria?

 The closest and most approximate figure to date is 4,175 miles or 6,719 kilometers.
 This is the figure pegged by National Geographic, after they conducted a thorough expedition of the river back in 2006.

 - slide 3 of 6